brianguenter/FastDifferentiation.jl/docs/src/benchmarks.md

 If you are expert in any of these packages please submit a PR to fill in, improve, or correct a benchmark.

-The benchmarks test the speed of gradients, Jacobians, Hessians, and the ability to exploit sparsity in the derivative.
-The last problem, `ODE`, also compares the AD algorithms to a hand optimized Jacobian.

-When determining which AD algorithm to use keep in mind the limitations of **FD**.
+When determining which AD algorithm to use keep in mind the limitations of **FD**: operation count and conditionals.
 The total operation count of your expression should be less than 10⁵.
 You may get reasonable performance for expressions as large as 10⁶ operations but expect very long compile times.
 FD does not support conditionals which involve the differentiation variables (yet).
 The other algorithms do not have these limitations.

 These timings are just for evaluating the derivative function.
 They do not include preprocessing time to generate either the function or auxiliary data structures that make the evaluation more efficient.